 Turfgrass plants mowed shorter than their optimal height of cut are generally under more stress and are more susceptible to weeds, diseases and insects.
 Optimal cutting heights for cool-season grasses, such as blends of turf-type tall fescues, should range from 3 to 4 inches.
-Warm-season grasses, such as zoysia, should range between 2 to 3 inches.
+For warm-season grasses, such as zoysia, they should range from 2 to 3 inches.

 The current recommendation is to select the tallest acceptable mowing height for your species of grass and maintain that height during the entire season.
 This provides benefits throughout the season — competition against weeds as well as reduced summer stress.
-However, seasonal variation in mowing height was once thought to be highly beneficial, and some still hold this view.
-Mowing cool-season grasses a little taller in summer months can have benefits through summer stress periods (deeper roots, better cooling effect).
+However, seasonal variation in mowing height was once thought to be highly beneficial, and some people still hold this view.
+Mowing cool-season grasses a little taller in summer months can provide the benefits of deeper roots and better cooling effect through summer stress periods.
 Taller grasses will conserve moisture, which reduces irrigation requirements.
-Cool-season grasses mowed a little taller in the spring and fall also compete more successfully against weeds (up to 80 percent control of annual weeds).
+Cool-season grasses mowed a little taller in the spring and fall also compete more successfully against weeds, providing up to 80 percent control of annual weeds.

-Mowing creates wounds through which fungi can enter and infect the plant.
+Mowing creates wounds through which fungi can enter and infect plants.
 Leaf cuts made by a sharp mower blade are cleaner and heal faster than the tearing and shredding caused by a dull mower blade.
 A dull mower blade inflicts more and bigger wounds that increase potential for infection from diseases.
-Observe leaf tips in your lawn or grass clippings collected on your mower deck immediately after a mowing to see the quality of cut.
+Observe leaf tips in the lawn or grass clippings collected on your mower deck immediately after a mowing to see the quality of cut.
 Use this as an indicator of when to sharpen mower blades.
-Having a spare, sharp mower blade allows you to switch blades when needed and prevents delays in mowing when it is time to get your mower blade sharpened.
+Having a spare, sharp mower blade allows you to switch blades when needed and prevents delays in mowing when a mower blade needs to be sharpened.

-Frequency of mowing should be determined by the "one-third rule" of mowing.
-Make sure that no more than one-third of the leaf growth is removed during a single mowing.
-During the spring and fall, cool-season grasses can be mowed every 5 to 6 days when properly fertilized.
+To determine how often to mow, use the one-third rule of mowing: Remove no more than one-third of the leaf growth during a single mowing.
+During the spring and fall, cool-season grasses can be mowed every five to six days when properly fertilized.

 Clippings should be uniformly distributed rather than deposited in clumps.
 Mowing the lawn when the grass is dry and using a properly sharpened mower blade will spread clippings evenly.
 If some areas produce excess clippings, simply mulch those in with a second pass of the mower.

-Many homeowners believe grass clippings need to be removed for a healthy, vigorous lawn, but this is not usually recommended.
+Many homeowners believe grass clippings need to be removed for a healthy, vigorous lawn, but removal is not usually recommended.
 By following the steps in the "Don't Bag It" lawn care program (see box on this page), you can have a beautiful lawn without collecting the grass clippings.
-Returning them to the soil can greatly enhance fertility (as much as 30 percent nitrogen and 50 percent potassium).
-Grass clippings also contribute to the organic matter levels of your soil, which improves its water and nutrient holding capacity.
+Returning them to the soil can greatly enhance fertility (providing as much as 30 percent of the nitrogen and 50 percent of the potassium needed annually).
+Grass clippings also contribute to the organic matter levels of your soil, which improves the soil's water- and nutrient-holding capacity.

 As much as 80 percent of the water used around a home during the summer is for outside uses.
 Watering the lawn is usually the main outside water use.
 During dry summers, local water authorities may cut off water for outside use or only allow watering on certain days; such measures may be necessary and effective to reduce water consumption and relieve the strain on water supplies.
-To avoid severe loss of turf and to be prepared to conserve water if necessary, homeowners should manage their lawns each year in anticipation of water restrictions.
+To avoid severe loss of turf and to be prepared to conserve water if necessary, manage your lawn each year in anticipation of water restrictions.

-The following information offers cultural ideas that will reduce the need to irrigate your lawn, while still improving its appearance and its competitiveness.
+This section describes cultural practices that will reduce the need to irrigate your lawn, while still improving its appearance and its competitiveness.

 Read your lawn to know when to water

-Purple-blue wilting leaves or leaves that are folded or rolled lengthwise along the blade are signs that lawns should be thoroughly watered if grasses are to remain green and actively growing.
-If footprints show up in a lawn several hours after it is walked on, you have another sign of insufficient water.
-Leaves with plenty of water quickly return to their rigid upright shape, while leaves that lack water will remain trampled for a period of time.
+Purple-blue wilting leaves or leaves that are folded or rolled lengthwise along the blade are signs that a lawn should be thoroughly watered if grasses are to remain green and actively growing.
+Another sign of insufficient water is when footprints remain in a lawn several hours after it has been walked on.
+Leaves with plenty of water quickly return to their rigid upright shape, whereas leaves that lack water will remain trampled for a while.

 If high temperatures and dry conditions continue without rain or irrigation, the aboveground portion of grasses will turn entirely brown and die.
 Grasses are said to be dormant during this browned-out stage because the lower portion of the plant usually remains alive but not growing.
-Summer dormancy of grasses is a mechanism that helps a lawn survive, but it does not guarantee that a lawn will fully recover from a browned-out stage.
-Thorough watering will bring the lawn out of dormancy, and new growth will resume from the belowground base (crown) of grass plants.
+Summer dormancy of grasses is a mechanism that helps a lawn survive, but it does not guarantee that a lawn will fully recover from dormancy.
+Thorough watering will bring the lawn out of dormancy, and new growth will resume from the belowground base — the crown — of grass plants.

 Wet wilt is another type of wilt to look for.
-Wet wilt occurs when the soil is obviously wet, but the root system is not able to keep pace with the water demands from the atmosphere.
+Wet wilt occurs when the soil is saturated from spring rains but the root system is not able to keep pace with water demands from sudden increases in air temperatures.
 The curling of leaves from wet wilt looks much like wilt caused by lack of soil moisture.
 Waterlogged lawns that have a shallow root system are susceptible to wet wilt.
-Do not add more water when lawns are wilting, yet soil moisture appears adequate.
-It will only aggravate the problem by starving the root zone of oxygen.
+Do not add more water when lawns are wilting but soil moisture appears adequate.
+Additional water will only aggravate the problem by starving the root zone of oxygen.